harishnkr/NewtonRice/.github/README.md

 * Placing the rose-pine-moon-icons folder inside the ```~/.icons``` directory.
 * Placing the rose-pine-moon-gtk folder inside the ```~/.themes``` directory.

-Use a GTK theming application such as LXAppearance to preview and apply the settings
+Use a GTK theming application such as LXAppearance to preview and apply the settings.

 Install the [Bibata Cursor](https://github.com/ful1e5/Bibata_Cursor#how-to-get-it) theme followed by applying it using LXAppearance.